-

 When Slack starts to feel like a DDoS attack

 In software engineering, we often rely on “exponential back-off” when retrying failed network requests − a technique where each subsequent attempt is spaced out further in time to avoid overloading the system.
 Oddly enough, I’ve found myself applying a similar concept to human communication.
-As a Engineering lead, I’m frequently on the receiving end of
+As an Engineering lead, I’m frequently on the receiving end of

 -